frc-west/frc-west.github.io/courses/ELT 1010/2 - Electronics/3 - Electronic Devices.md

 ## Micro-controllers
 Micro-controllers are similar to processors, but are defined by their inability to perform actions given to it.
 They are mostly important for embedded systems.
 Many processors use micro-controllers to perform functions that they cannot.

+Microwaves, ovens, fridges and many other appliances use micro-controllers to behave properly.

 ## Common Devices
 Along with processors and micro-controllers, many computer parts are very common.
 Motherboards are used in all computers, screens are used in almost every modern device and keyboards/mouses are just as popular.